czar3985/cat-clicker/README.md

 # Cat Clicker

-The application shows pictures of 2 cats and number of clicks to the cat pictures.
+The application shows pictures of several cats and number of clicks to the cat pictures.
+It is implemented using the Model-View-Octopus design pattern.

 ----